 Friends and family

-One source of capital experienced entrepreneurs talk about is what they refer to as friends and family.
+One source of capital experienced entrepreneurs talk about is what they refer to as friends and family for personal loans.
 If they know you well and are prepared to back your project, friends and family may be willing to help you out.
 This could come in a form of investment in which they have a portion of the company if and when it succeeds.
 They will be more willing to help you, either because they trust your business instincts or because they simply want to help you succeed.

 Small business grants UK